l4rm4nd/XingDumper/README.md

 XingDumper is a Python 3 script that dumps employee data from the XING social networking platform.

 The results contain firstname, lastname, position, gender, location and a user's profile link.
 Only 2 API calls are required to retrieve all employees.
+With the `--email-format` CLI flag one can define a Python string format to auto generate email addresses based on the retrieved first and last name.

 ## ✨ Requirements